Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions

 {\bf Hurwitz numbers and tau-functions.} Hurwitz numbers, in their most general sense, count the number of combinatorially inequivalent branched coverings of the sphere by an orientable surface with a given number of ramification points and given ramification profiles.
 Hurwitz numbers and their variants (dessins d'enfants, weighted, monotone, orbifold Hurwitz numbers) have numerous connections to mathematical physics, combinatorics, and the moduli spaces of curves~\cite{Kontsevich1992,GouldenJackson1997a,EkedahlLandoShapiroVainshtein2001,GraberVakil2003,GouldenJacksonVakil2005,OkounkovPandharipande2006,Mirzakhani2007, Guay-PaquetHarnad2017}.

 Hurwitz himself~\cite{Hurwitz1891} showed that Hurwitz numbers can be expressed in terms of characters of the symmetric group.
 Equivalently, generating functions of Hurwitz numbers can be expressed explicitly in terms of Schur functions, which gives them a rich structure.
-A fundamental fact in the field, going back to Pandariphande~\cite{Pandharipande2000} and Okounkov~\cite{Okounkov2000a} and now understood in a wide generality (see e.g.~\cite{GouldenJackson2008,Guay-PaquetHarnad2017}) is that Hurwitz numbers can be used to define a formal power series which is a tau-function of the KP, or more generally 2-Toda hierarchy~\cite{MiwaJimboDate2000}.
+A fundamental fact in the field, whose origins go back to Pandariphande~\cite{Pandharipande2000}, Okounkov~\cite{Okounkov2000a}, Orlov and Scherbin \cite{OrlovScherbin2000}, and now understood in a wide generality (see e.g.~\cite{GouldenJackson2008,Guay-PaquetHarnad2017}) is that Hurwitz numbers can be used to define a formal power series which is a tau-function of the KP, or more generally 2-Toda hierarchy~\cite{MiwaJimboDate2000}.
 Explicitly, in the case of $k+2$ ramification points, this tau-function has the form

 where $\tilde{s}_\la=\frac{n!}{f_\la}\cdot s_\la$ is the normalized Schur function indexed by the integer partition $\lambda$ of $n$, expressed as a polynomial in the power-sum variables $\mathbf{p}=(p_i)_{i\geq 1}$ or $\mathbf{q}=(q_i)_{i\geq 1}$, where $\underline{u}=(u,u,\dots),$ and where $f_\lambda$ is the dimension of the irreducible representation of the symmetric group indexed by $\lambda$.
 From this function (or more precisely its logarithm) one can extract all the forms $\omega_{g,n}$ associated to the contribution of coverings from surfaces of genus $g$ with $n$ boundaries, which obey the Chekhov-Eynard-Orantin topological recursion~\cite{ChekhovEynardOrantin2006, EynardOrantin2007, AlexandrovChapuyEynardHarnad2020}.
 Weighted Hurwitz numbers~\cite{Guay-PaquetHarnad2017} correspond in some sense to the case $k=\infty$, which contains the Okounkov-Pandariphande Hurwitz numbers as a special case (see~\cref{sec:infinite}).
 The case $k=1$ (three ramification points) corresponds to \emph{dessins d'enfants} or Belyi curves (\emph{bipartite maps} in the language of combinatorialists).